ctd1500/videojs-hotkeys/README.md

 * Right and Left Arrow keys seek the video forwards and back.
 * Up and Down Arrow keys increase and decrease the volume.
 * M key toggles mute/unmute.
 * F key toggles fullscreen off and on.
+(Does not work in Internet Explorer, it seems to be a limitation where scripts cannot request fullscreen without a mouse click)

 ## Usage
 Include the plugin: